fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/env/customenv.rst

     2. **C_TYPE_EVERY_AGENT** is a scalar for every agent

     3. **C_TYPE_EVERY_ACTION** is a scalar for every agent and action.

-    To set up state- and action-spaces using our basic functionalities, please refer to our `how-to file <https://mlpro.readthedocs.io/en/latest/content/append1/rl/howto.rl.001.html>`_.

 - **Environment Creation for Real Hardware Mode**